 With these methods there is sometimes a risk that ground materials might get mixed together over time and this could become a problem.
 For instance a layer of soil over a layer of hardcore may eventually find its way down into the hardcore and block up the drainage voids.
 This can be avoided by inserting a layer of geotextile beneath the soil.
 It is usually a strong non-woven plastic based fabric which allows water to pass through but not soil or sand.

 It has been described as ‘a marriage made in heaven’.
-Carried out correctly, saving water can work very well with SUDs.
-SUDs can be implemented using attenuation tanks which hold back storm water and allow it be released slowly.
-The same tanks can store rain water for the purpose of toilet flushing, washing machines, car washing and garden watering (all uses where wholesome waterin part G of the Approved Documents, this basically means water fit to drink (previously called potable water) is not required).
+Carried out correctly, saving water can work very well with SUDS.
+SUDS can be implemented using attenuation tanks which hold back storm water and allow it be released slowly.
+The same tanks can store rain water for the purpose of toilet flushing, washing machines, car washing and garden watering (all uses where wholesome waterin part GThe Approved documents, (England) part G, deals with Sanitation, hot water safety and water efficiency of the Approved Documents, this basically means water fit to drink (previously called potable water) is not required).
 There are lots of companies now offering such tanks along with size calculations.
 See the UK Rainwater Harvesting Association Briefing Paper.

-Gutters and rainwater pipes are dealt with here in the Building Regulations.
+Gutters and rainwater pipes are dealt with in the Approved documents part H3 section 1.

 Foul water drainage

-Granular backfillMaterial used to refill an excavated area for drainage pipes may be available as recycled aggregategravel, crushed stone and other coarse material used in concrete or as hardcore
+Granular backfillMaterial used to refill an excavated area for drainage pipes may be available as recycled aggregate.